Pratikn03/Cis380/docs/guides/demo.md

 3. **Audio/Video/Vision** – mic/webcam snapshot + optional WebRTC loop, plus uploads (voice/image/video), plus brand recognition.
 4. **Fraud/Cyber/Behavior** – Risk Command Center simulator, direct scoring, and monitoring/log viewer.

-The UI respects `OMNICHATX_BACKEND` if your FastAPI server runs somewhere other than `http://localhost:8000`.
+The UI respects `SENTINELFORGE_BACKEND` if your FastAPI server runs somewhere other than `http://localhost:8000`.
 If `AUTH_TOKEN` is set, the UI sends it as a bearer token.

 ## 3. Demo walkthrough